stickgrinder/doctrine2-spark/README.markdown

 ## Contacts and footnotes

-This Spark has been "sponsored" by [Agavee Team](http://www.agavee.com), written by Paolo Pustorino (hey, that's me! :) follow @stickgrinder tweets) and it's hosted on GitHub.
+This Spark has been sponsored by [Agavee Team](http://www.agavee.com), written by Paolo Pustorino and Claudio Beatrice, follow @stickgrinder and @omissis tweets.

 Thanks to Joseph Wynn for his clear tutorial, and thanks to all that will find (and fix!) bugs, send me nice twits and offer me some beer&pizza! :)